“Use what you have. Make what you love. The rest will follow.”

 Studio Values

-My studio is rooted in values that support people and the planet—this is a dynamic practice that is always evolving.
-Currently based in the Hudson Valley of NY in an old farmhouse on Mohican and Munsee Lenape land, my studio is in our old carriage barn-turned-art workshop.
-I’ve worked in sustainability for over two decades and realize that cultural change requires a lifelong commitment.
-I’ve seen many shifts, setbacks, and celebrations in this work but my values have not changed.
-Only deepened.
+My studio is rooted in values to support people and the planet—this is a dynamic practice that is always evolving as new insights are gained.
+I lived in the San Francisco Bay Area for thirteen years but now home is in the rural Hudson Valley of NY in an 1820s farmhouse.
+My studio operates from our old carriage barn, an ongoing experiment in redesign and adaptive reuse.
+I’ve worked in sustainability and in the arts for over two decades and realize that cultural change requires a lifelong commitment.
 I’m grateful to my mentors for this long-term vision.